nwarenda/nwarenda.github.io/README.md

 Aug 7th 1:00 PM: The resume is done!
 Next I need to work on and complete the project page.

 Oct 27th 3:00 PM: Added High Noon V1 demo

+Feb 7th: Added secret, but gotta finish and add photos and videos from secret ig account hidden with password. if youre reading this, to see the w.i.p go to: .io/secret.html